-To amend sections 3302.03, 3313.534, 3313.66, 1 3313.661, 3313.668, and 3319.46 and to enact 2 sections 3313.951 and 3319.237 of the Revised 3 Code with regard to school resource officers, to 4 require the Facilities Construction Commission 5 to study and report on school building security 6 upgrades and school resource officers, to enact 7 the "SAFE Act" with regard to suspension and 8 expulsion of students in grades pre-kindergarten 9 through three and positive behavior intervention 10 and supports, and to make an appropriation.
-11 and 3319.237 of the Revised Code be enacted to read as follows: 14 Sec.
-3302.03.
-Annually, not later than the fifteenth day 15 of September or the preceding Friday when that day falls on a 16 Saturday or Sunday, the department of education shall assign a 17 letter grade for overall academic performance and for each 18 separate performance measure for each school district, and each 19 school building in a district, in accordance with this section.
-20 The state board shall adopt rules pursuant to Chapter 119. of 21 the Revised Code to establish performance criteria for each 22 letter grade and prescribe a method by which the department 23 assigns each letter grade.
-For a school building to which any of 24 the performance measures do not apply, due to grade levels 25 served by the building, the state board shall designate the 26 performance measures that are applicable to the building and 27 that must be calculated separately and used to calculate the 28 building's overall grade.
+То amend sections 3302.03, 3313.534, 3313.66, 1 3313.661, 3313.668, and 3319.46 and to enact 2 sections 3313.951 and 3319.237 of the Revised 3 Code with regard to school resource officers, to 4 require the Facilities Construction Commission 5 to study and report on school building security 6 upgrades and school resource officers, to enact 7 the "SAFE Act" with regard to suspension and 8 expulsion of students in grades pre-kindergarten 9 through three and positive behavior intervention 10 and supports, and to make an appropriation.
+11 of September or the preceding Friday when that day falls on a 16 Saturday or Sunday, the department of education shall assign a 17 letter grade for overall academic performance and for each 18 separate performance measure for each school district, and each 19 school building in a district, in accordance with this section.
+20 21 The state board shall adopt rules pursuant to Chapter 119. of 22 the Revised Code to establish performance criteria for each letter grade and prescribe a method by which the department 23 assigns each letter grade.
+For a school building to which any of 24 the performance measures do not apply, due to grade levels 2.5 served by the building, the state board shall designate the 26 performance measures that are applicable to the building and 2.7 that must be calculated separately and used to calculate the 28 building's overall grade.
 The department shall issue annual 29 report cards reflecting the performance of each school district, 30 each building within each district, and for the state as a whole 31 using the performance measures and letter grade system described 32 in this section.
 The department shall include on the report card 33 for each district and each building within each district the 34 most recent two-year trend data in student achievement for each 35 subject and each grade.
-36 (A)(1) For the 2012-2013 school year, the department shall 37 issue grades as described in division (E) of this section for 38 each of the following performance measures: 39 each or the following performance medsures: 59 (a) Annual measurable objectives; 40
+36